realchh/caribou/QUICK_START.md

 export CARIBOU_DEFAULT_PROVIDER=gcp
 ```

+### Important: If you are changing the framework's home region, please teardown the framework before changing the default.
+Not doing so will cause inaccessible, hanging functions.

 ## Client side CLI

 Some client-side commands can be executed in the `AWS Remote CLI`, provided it is deployed.